aristanetworks/avd/docs/glossary/glossary.md

 Arista EOS AAA (Authentication, Authorization, and Accounting) settings provide secure network access control via local user databases, RADIUS, or TACACS+ servers.
 Core configuration involves enabling AAA, defining server groups, and applying methods to console or VTY lines.
 Key commands include aaa authentication, aaa authorization, and aaa accounting

+### AVD Design

+AVD Design data models provide opinionated yet flexible network-wide data models expressing the intent of your network design and configuration.
+AVD Design data models are transformed by the Arista AVD framework to generate configuration, documentation and tests

+### EOS Config

+The EOS Config provides device-centric data models for expressing the Arista EOS device configurations syntax.
+These data models are also referred to as “structured config” within the AVD Design data models and can be leveraged with custom structured configuration to extend or override the behaviour of Arista AVD.

 ### Mgmt Interface Description

 Management interface description.